brexhq/prompt-engineering/README.md

 Transformers are not the end of the road, but the vast majority of recent improvements in natural language processing have involved them.
-There is still active research in non-transformer based language models though, such as [Amazon’s AlexaTM 20B](https://www.amazon.science/blog/20b-parameter-alexa-model-sets-new-marks-in-few-shot-learning) which outperforms GPT-3 in a number of tasks and is an order of magnitude smaller in its number of parameters.
+There is still abundant active research on various ways of implementing and applying them, such as [Amazon’s AlexaTM 20B](https://www.amazon.science/blog/20b-parameter-alexa-model-sets-new-marks-in-few-shot-learning) which outperforms GPT-3 in a number of tasks and is an order of magnitude smaller in its number of parameters.